jmajaca/show-off/README.md

 - [ ] improve detection model performance in terms of speed
 - [ ] improve recognition model performance with training on a better suited training dataset
 - [ ] golang implementation of apis
+- [ ] doc for golang implementation of show-off-api
 - [ ] include test checks in the CI-CD process
 - [ ] write Networking section of the documentation